SCBGP@scda.sc.gov

 About the Program

 The Specialty Crop Multi-State Program (SCMP) is a federal grant program offered by USDA’s Agricultural Marketing Service (AMS).
 The purpose of the SCMP is to competitively award funds to projects that solely enhance the competitiveness of specialty crops by funding collaborative, multi-state projects that address regional or national level specialty crop issues, including food safety, plant pests and disease, research, crop-specific projects addressing common issues, and marketing and promotion.
 Specialty crops include fruits and vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).
-All prospective applicants are encouraged to review the 2023 Specialty Crop Multi-State Program RFA on the USDA AMS website.

 Funding and Duration